keboola/developers-docs/integrate/storage/php-client.md

 {% endhighlight %}

-### Example - Create a Table
+### Example --- Create a Table
 To create a new table in Storage, it is recommended to use an additional [php-csv](https://github.com/keboola/php-csv) library to work with CSV files.
-The library will get installed automatically with Storage API client, so you can use it out of the box.
+The library will get installed automatically with the Storage API client, so you can use it out of the box.
 To create a new table and import CSV data in it, use the following PHP script:

 {% highlight php %}